Rowen-Richardson/100-Days-Of-Code---Python/ReadMe.md

         - Under the Console, you will see the output of the program
         - You can click on the end of the question text and start typing.

-Happy Coding! and thank you for trying the weired menu.
+Happy Coding! and thank you for trying the weird menu.

 ## Day 4 - Print in Colour 🖨️📚